- Master of Engineering in Automotive Engineering

 This Sequential Undergraduate/Graduate Study (SUGS) program leads to a Master of Engineering in Automotive Engineering.
 University of Michigan students who are pursuing a B.S.E. in Mechanical Engineering and who meet all the SUGS requirements may apply to the Automotive Engineering program to pursue the SUGS program, which allows them to complete their B.S.E. and M. Eng. in five years total.

 For more detailed information about the program, please visit the ISD SUGS webpage.

 The online degree is a great option for engineers who are currently working full-time.
-It is just as rigorous and current as the on-campus version of the degree; all online classes actually have a corresponding on-campus section, so students get the same content, same lectures, and equivalent projects.
-The degree is identical in that the diploma is the same whether a student earned the degree online or on campus.
+It is just as rigorous and current as the on-campus degree.
+The degree is identical in that the diploma is the same whether a student earned the degree online or on-campus.

 To learn more about online learning with ISD, please visit ISD’s Online Graduate Programs page.